 General

-The presence of the FECF shall be optional.
+The presence (or absence) of the FECF shall be specified by the Managed Parameter, “Presence of Frame Error Control” in Table 5-1.

-NOTE – Its presence or absence is established by management based upon the value of the Physical Channel Managed Parameter ‘Presence of Frame Error Control’.The FECF shall be computed using either the 16-bit coding procedure or the 32-bit coding procedure specified in annex B.
+NOTE – Its presence or absence is established by management based upon the value of the Physical Channel Managed Parameter ‘Presence of Frame Error Control’.

-If present, the FECF shall occupy the last 16 or 32 bits of every Transfer Frame based upon the value of the Physical Channel Managed Parameter ‘Frame Error Control Length’.
-If present, the FECF shall occur within every Transfer Frame transmitted within the same Physical Channel throughout a Mission Phase.
+If present, the FECF shall occupy the last 16 bits of every Transfer Frame transmitted within the same Physical Channel throughout a Mission Phase.

+The FECF shall be computed using the 16-bit coding procedure specified in annex B.

 NOTES

 Whether this field should be used on a particular Physical Channel is determined based on the mission requirements for data quality and the selected options for the underlying Synchronization and Channel Coding Sublayer.
 This field may be mandatory depending on the selected options for the Synchronization and Channel Coding Sublayer as specified in references [3], [6], or [7], or by management for other reasons besides coding.

-CCSDS provides two coding procedure options: 16-bit or 32-bit.
-The CRC-16 procedure provides an undetected bit error rate of approximately 10−5 compared to approximately 10−11 for the CRC-32 procedure (see annex B for their definitions).
+The CRC-16 procedure provides an undetected bit error rate of approximately 10−5 (see annex B for FECF coding procedures).

-The CRC-16 procedure is identical to the one defined in references [E19] and [E20].
+The CRC-16 procedure is identical to the one defined in references[E6], [E19] and [E20].

-The CRC-32 procedure is identical to the one defined in reference [7].

 PROTOCOL PROCEDURES AT THE SENDING END

 overview